Marketing is the new sales

 Believe in Your Product (and Yourself)

-I recently listed to an Episode or Jamie Masters, Eventual Millionaire Podcast.
+I recently listened to an Episode or Jamie Masters, Eventual Millionaire Podcast.
 You should check it out.

 Here she interviews Paul Elliott.
 Paul, like me, is from England.
 Unlike me, he is still there soaking up the British Winter.
 Sorry, I didn’t mean to gloat, sitting here in the California sunshine.